sdroppelmann/telegram-productivity-bot/README.md

 # Telegram Productivity Bot
 A bot that reminds you to take breaks.
-Yeah, that pretty much it.
+Yeah, that is pretty much it.

 ## Dependencies
 [Telepot](https://telepot.readthedocs.io/en/latest/)